 If you are outside the United States and/or a non-US citizen and are seeking a new home or investment property in the USA, I have prepared the following FAQ to answer the most common questions about buying real estate in the USA by non-citizens, immigrants or foreign investors.
+If you need further information, please feel free to contact me and I will be happy to help!

 John Merritt is a Realtor with Coldwell Banker Previews, Beverly Hills.